Unleash/unleash/website/docs/advanced/stickiness.md

 ## Custom stickiness (beta)

 :::info
-Custom stickiness is available Unleash Enterprise v4 and later.
+Custom stickiness is available starting from Unleash Enterprise v4.
 :::

 When using [the gradual rollout strategy](../user_guide/activation-strategies.md#gradual-rollout) or [feature toggle variants](./feature-toggle-variants.md), you can use parameters other than the user id to calculate stickiness.
 More specifically, you can use any field, custom or otherwise, of the [Unleash Context](../user_guide/unleash-context.md) as long as you have enabled custom stickiness for these fields.